Obituary: Lupardus, Roger Clark

 He retired to his mini farm, where he enjoyed hunting, fishing, flower gardening, and bird watching.

-His memory will be carried in the hearts of his daughter, Tammy Alloway (John); grandchildren, Rachel Haverty and Nena Whitlock; great-grandchildren, Kyle Whitlock, Tyler Whitlock, Lily Dotson, Jesse Dotson, and Michael Barrett; sisters, Joyce Williams and Barbara Proctor; brother, David Lupardus (Barbara); and nieces, nephews, and loved ones.
+His memory will be carried in the hearts of his daughter, Tammy Alloway (John); grandchildren, Rachel Moore and Nena Blow; great-grandchildren, Kyle Whitlock, Tyler Whitlock, Lily Dotson, Jesse Dotson, and Michael Barrett; sisters, Joyce Williams and Barbara Proctor (Joe); brother, David Lupardus (Barbara); brothers-in-law, John Miller and Dwight Hendershot; and nieces, nephews, and loved ones.

-In addition to his parents, Roger was preceded in death by a daughter, Theresa Kathleen Lupardus; son, Tony Clark Lupardus; sister, Erma Louise Miller; brother, Larry Lupardus; and nephew, Timothy Wayne Lupardus.
+In addition to his parents, Roger was preceded in death by a daughter, Theresa Kathleen Lupardus; son, Tony Clark Lupardus; sisters, Erma Louise Miller and Donna Hendershot; brother, Larry Lupardus; nephews, Timothy Wayne Lupardus and Michael Wayne Lee; and great-nephew, Dallas Reynolds.

 Roger had prearranged his final wishes with Vaughan Kimes Funeral Home & Crematory, and in keeping with his requests, there will be no public visitation or service.
 A private service will be observed by his family.